Conservation Botany at FWBG|BRIT

 Of the 5000+ species of native plants in Texas 400+ are considered vulnerable or imperiled.

-As the resident Conservation Research Botanist at FWBG|BRIT I have been tasked with developing a comprehensive research program to help address the future of native plant communities in Texas.
-Our main objectives include:
+As the resident Conservation Research Botanist at FWBG|BRIT, I helped develop a comprehensive research program to address the future of native plant communities in Texas.
+Our main objectives included:

 • Protect: Safeguard Texas’s plant diversity through seed banking and genetic resources